 - IEEE Richard M. Emberson Award

-Another flagship program that Ms. Reder instituted was the IEEE PES Scholarship Plus Initiative, aimed at attracting the best and brightest into the power industry.
+Another flagship program that Reder instituted was the IEEE PES Scholarship Plus Initiative, aimed at attracting the best and brightest into the power industry.
 Since 2011, over $1.1 million has been distributed via 549 scholarships to 364 undergraduate engineers attending 137 US and Canadian universities.
-Since program inception, over 160 companies have hired a PES Scholar and there have been substantial increases in the enrollment of power engineering electives.
-To raise the funds, Ms. Reder created a partnership with the IEEE Foundation to launch IEEE’s its first capital campaign―which is now being emulated for other strategically aligned needs.
+Since the program's inception, more than 160 companies have hired a PES Scholar and there have been substantial increases in the enrollment of power engineering electives.
+To raise the funds, Reder created a partnership with the IEEE Foundation to launch IEEE’s its first capital campaign―which is now being emulated for other strategically aligned needs.